VIDA-NYU/ache/README.md

 conda install -c vida-nyu ache
 ```

-*NOTE: Only tagged versions are published to Anaconda Cloud, so the version available through Conda may not be up-to-date.
+*NOTE: Only released tagged versions are published to Anaconda Cloud, so the version available through Conda may not be up-to-date.
-If you want to try the most recent version, please clone the repository and build from source.*
+If you want to try the most recent version, please clone the repository and build from source or use the Docker version.*

 ## Running ACHE